 *A word of caution.
 If you experience light-headiness or dizziness stop immediately.
 You are hyperventilating due to low levels of carbon dioxide ( C02).
 To prevent hyperventilation - blow into a small paper bag a couple of times.

-2. Take a Brisk Walk
+2. Take a Brisk Walk to Alleviate Stress

 How does something as simple as walking help to reduce and overcome stress?
 Check out these benefits of walking in the list below: